hotwax/oms-documentation/user-manuals/receiving/purchase-orders.md

 **e.
-Add a product**&#x20;

-Add a product to the purchase order at the time of receiving.
+Add a product:** Add a product to the purchase order at the time of receiving.

 {% embed url="https://youtu.be/fHLBYF-Xp9I" %}
 Video: Add product
 {% endembed %}

 **f.
-Receive all**

-Receive all the quantity of an item at once.
+Receive all:** Receive all the quantity of an item at once.

 {% embed url="https://youtu.be/iL4Dm-_4e9M" %}
 Video: Receive all
 {% endembed %}

 **g.
-Location**

-Find the exact location where the purchase order is going to be received in the facility.
+Location:** Find the exact location where the purchase order is going to be received in the facility.

 {% embed url="https://youtu.be/PFZr6eZkJN4" %}
 Video: Location